 Phytochemical Screening

-The extracts were screened for the presence of phytochemicals as previously described by Ebana et al. (2014), Ebana et al. (2015) and Preveena et al. (2014) but with some little modifications.
+The extracts were screened for the presence of phytochemicals as previously described by Ebana et al. (2014; 2015) and Preveena et al. (2014) but with some little modifications.

 Test for Flavonoids

 About 1 ml of 2 N sodium hydroxide was added to 2 mls of the extracts.
 The formation of a yellow colour was regarded as positive (Edet et al. 2016).